-The survey is global and covers the following areas of the health and fitness industry:
+The analysis is of the following areas of the health and fitness industry:

 - Clinical (including medical fitness)